CameronGray1210/GettingStarted/docs/sdds_software.md

 ## Software

-### VPN
-To access Seneca services and servers,
-You will require a VPN client to be running and connected prior to making connections to many Seneca services and servers.
-* [GlobalProtect VPN](https://employees.senecacollege.ca/spaces/77/it-services/wiki/view/3716/vpn) (What is a VPN?
-See this resource: [Virtual Private Network](https://en.wikipedia.org/wiki/Virtual_private_network) ).
-See the Students section.
-To use SSH/SFTP to Matrix -- the server used to submit and run acceptance testing on your C programs -- users must be connected to the Seneca VPN.
-* macOS users might save time by reading this first: [https://tech.wayne.edu/kb/security/wsu-virtual-private-network/500214](https://tech.wayne.edu/kb/security/wsu-virtual-private-network/500214)
-* You must reconnect/sign-on to the VPN every time you restart your computer.

 ### Browsers
 It is recommended you use chromium-based browsers to access Seneca web portals for the best experience:
 * Mozilla [Firefox](https://www.mozilla.org/en-US/exp/firefox/)